PEZ/pez.github.io/_posts/2016-03-01-Reagent-clientside-routing-with-Bidi-and-Accountant.md

 ---
-layout: post
-title:  "Reagent clientside routing with Bidi and Accountant"
+title: Reagent clientside routing with Bidi and Accountant
 ---

 # Reagent clientside routing with Bidi and Accountant